Teichlab/celltypist/README.md

 #Use PCT to predict transcriptional cell-cell distances across datasets.
 alignment = celltypist.harmonize(adata, dataset = 'dataset_column', cell_type = 'celltype_column', use_rep = 'X_pca', use_pct = True)
 ```
+Due to the nonparametric nature of PCT, the format of the expression `.X` in the AnnData is flexible (normalized, log-normalized, z-scaled, etc.), but subsetting the AnnData to highly variable genes is always suggested.
+To avoid overfitting, each PCT is pruned at nodes where no further splits are needed based on F-test, which is turned on by default (`F_test_prune = True`).
+You can increase the p-value cutoff (default to 0.05, `p_thres = 0.05`) to prune fewer nodes for improved accuracy at the cost of reduced generalisability.

 </details>

 <details>